 The law does not set concrete guidelines for the amount that can be reproduced, but the less of a copyrighted work you copy or scan, the more likely it is to be fair use.
 If you were to copy half a book it would certainly not be fair use as it would have been reasonable to require students to purchase the book for class.

-Academics and publishers have been arguing for 30 years about how much is too much.
+Academics and publishers have been arguing for 40 years about how much is too much.
 Publishers have been pressing for shorter limits - a maximum of 2500 words, and less under most circumstances.
-Academics have been arguing for longer limits - one article or chapter, or up to 25% of content.
-Resolution of this quarrel is unlikely in the foreseeable future.
+Academics have been arguing for longer limits - one article or chapter, or up to 10% of content.

 The best practice is to reproduce as little of a work as is necessary for the intended educational purpose.
 The less you copy, the more you respect copyright.